TheTrio/MeetDark/README.md

 An easy on the eyes dark theme for Google Meet

-Note: This theme works with the legacy version of Google Meet.
-An update is in the works.
+Note: The new google meet interface has dark theme support.
+Unless you're limited to using the old version of meet, we suggest you do not use this theme.

 ![Image](meet.png)